Curve/rohrkabel/README.md

 <div align="left">

-_Rohrkabel_ is a simple RAII wrapper around the pipewire-api that aims to simplify work with it, at the moment _Rohrkabel_ is only used by Soundux to reduce LOC and simplify the work with pipewire.
+_Rohrkabel_ is a RAII wrapper around the pipewire-api that aims to simplify work with it, at the moment _Rohrkabel_ is only used by Soundux to reduce LOC and simplify the work with pipewire.

 **Currently only a portion of the pipewire-api is supported.**